-We are striving to extend the dimension of organometallic ligand design towards a supramolecular organometallic chemistry.
-Hereby, we are currently developing macrocyclic NHC ligand platforms to yield multinuclear complexes with defined cavities.
-These cavities are envisioned to act as selective host for guest recognition or nano-reactors for molecular catalysis.
+We are striving to extend the dimension of organometallic ligand design towards a supramolecular and mechanically interlocked organometallic chemistry.
+For this, we are developing macrocyclic NHC ligand platforms to yield multinuclear complex architectures with defined cavities, targeted to act as selective hosts for guest recognition and building blocks for functional materials.

 A big motivation is to enable multi-electron redox processes to (electro-)catalytically activate small molecules, e.g. CO2.
 For that, we are using a family of hybrid imidazoline-ylidene/pyrazolato-based cyclophanes, which we introduced as a ligand for dinuclear saddle-sahped nickel complexes (‘crisps’) in 2015.
 The ligand is designed to combine the formidable properties of NHC donors and the electronic communication of pyrazolate as a bridging moiety.
 Catalytic studies are currently ongoing.
 Interestingly, slight modification of the ligand – namely expanding the cyclophane by two methylene groups – enables the formation of supramolecular complexation via encapsulation of halides.
 We reported the formation of these so-called ‘capsoplexes’ in the 2016 Emerging Investigators issue of Chem.
 Commun..
 Such a capsoplex formation now is tested towards other small anionic guests.